NagarajG05/TranslateTableDDL/README.md

 # DDL and SELECT Query Generator

 This project contains a Python script that generates DDL statements for a target database based on the schema of a source database.
-Additionally, it generates SELECT queries for each column from the source table.
+Additionally, it generates SELECT queries for each column from the source table(*only for HANA Database*).
 The data type mapping is handled using SQLAlchemy DB API.
 The source and target table names are provided in an Excel file, and the script reads paths from a YAML configuration file.